 Yes, it’s generally safe to sleep with earplugs.
 In fact, if they are comfortable and well-designed, earplugs are great sleeping aids that can improve your sleep quality.

 However, there are minor problems that can occur with prolonged use, including ear wax build-up and ear soreness.
+This might ultimately lead to ear infections and other conditions such as vertigo.
 But, as you’ll find in the next sections, they’re nothing too serious and can be avoided by proper earplug usage.

 Let’s explore some benefits and risks of wearing earplugs to sleep below.

 Benefits of Wearing Earplugs to Sleep